 Amend the definitions hereafter as follows:

+“Self-accelerating decomposition temperature” amend to read as follows:

-“Self-accelerating decomposition temperature (SADT) means the lowest temperature at which self-accelerating decomposition may occur in a substance in the packaging, IBC or portable tank as offered for transport.
+“Self-accelerating decomposition temperature (SADT) means the lowest temperature at which self-accelerating decomposition may occur in a substance in the packaging, IBC, tank or portable tank as offered for carriage.
 The SADT shall be determined in accordance with the test procedures given in Part II, Section 28 of the Manual of Tests and Criteria.”

+(For reference: beginning of the definition unchanged).

+Note from the secretariat: Information regarding the effects of heating under confinement currently included in the existing definition (second sentence) is lost in the new proposal.
+Existing text reads: "Provisions for determining the SADT and the effects of heating under confinement are contained in Part II of the Manual of Tests and Criteria;".

 “Radiation level”: Delete the entry.